Mickey Mouse Logo

 Mickey Mouse Logo History

-The name Mickey Mouse debuted in the credits as a designation for the main protagonist, but it was later used as a generic name for the animated series.
+Mickey Mouse debuted in the credits as a designation for the main protagonist, but it was later used as a generic name for the animated series.
 This first happened in 1935.
-Since then, all Disney cartoons, which featured this character, got his name.
-And it is he who ties all the releases together because the plot in each episode is different, as well as the accompanying characters.
+Since then, all Disney cartoons that featured this character have gotten his name.
+He ties all the releases together because the plot in each episode and the accompanying characters are different.

-Production of the animation about the merry anthropomorphic mouse began in the spring of 1928 after the studio lost the copyright to Oswald the Lucky Rabbit.
+The animation production about the merry anthropomorphic mouse began in the spring of 1928 after the studio lost the copyright to Oswald the Lucky Rabbit.
 Mickey was his replacement.
-The first two animated works were shown in cinemas, but for the wide distribution of funds for them could not find.
-In the third film, Walt Disney, for the first time, used the method of synchronization of the soundtrack with the picture, which no one had done before.
+The first two animated works were shown in cinemas, but the wide distribution of funds for them could not be found.
+In the third film, Walt Disney, for the first time, synchronized the soundtrack with the picture, which no one had done before.
 It was the sensational Steamboat Willie.
 It was shown in autumn in New York, and he instantly got a resounding success.
 Thanks to this, the studio began to make a profit.
-Thus was laid the foundation of the Mickey Mouse stories.
+Thus, the foundation of Mickey Mouse stories was laid.

 In 1953, the series was suspended and unofficially closed.
 His revival began in 1983.
-In total, the creation of the animated adventures of resourceful mouse worked twenty employees.
-And Mickey was speaking in the voice of Disney himself.
+Twenty employees worked on creating the animated adventures of resourceful mice.
+Mickey was speaking in Disney’s voice.
 In the first releases, the author was also complemented by Clarence Nash and Carl Stalling.
 In 1948, the main character was voiced by Jimmy MacDonald.
 Another three films featured Wayne Allwine as the actor.
 Each major milestone in the cinematography of the landmark cartoon was accompanied by a redesign of its screensaver and logo.
 There are a total of seven variations.

 1928 – 1930